 Behind your iris and pupil is a small, naturally clear lens.
 This lens is responsible for bending and focusing light onto the retina.
 Normally, this lens is crystal clear.
 With age, the proteins that make up a large amount of this lens begin to clump together.
 This is how a cataract develops.
 As time goes on, these protein clumps begin to overtake the lens.
 The lens becomes cloudy, and vision can appear distorted and dark.
 When left untreated, cataracts can result in blindness.

-The most obvious symptom of cataracts is progressive blurry vision.
-It may not be noticeable at first, but over time you will begin to notice that every day tasks become more difficult.
+The most obvious symptom of cataracts is a progressive blurry vision.
+It may not be noticeable at first, but over time you will begin to notice that everyday tasks become more difficult.